WebReflection/wru/README.md

 features
 --------

-  * **runs in both client and server environments**, compatible with html files, node.js, Rhino, and PhantomJS
+  * **runs in both client and server environments**, compatible with html files, node.js, Rhino, PhantomJS, and JavaScriptCore.
   * **both synchronous and asynchronous tests** in an absolutely intuitive way
   * **ES5 and JS.next ready**, compatible with `"use strict"` directive which means no `with` statements, `eval`, or misused `this` references
   * **easy**, probably the easiest way to test JS code out there thanks to its simplified API: `test`, `assert`, `async`, and `log` ... you already remember "*all of them*", isn't it?
   * **unobtrusive** and **self defensive**, since everything that could possibly change in such dynamic environment as JS is, is "*sandboxed*" inside the *wru closure*.
 This means no matter how "*nasty*" your code is, *wru* won't pollute or change the global environment, neither it will rely in native *constructor.prototypes* changes (`Array.prototype.push = ...` or `Object.prototype.hasOwnProperty = ...`? not a problem!)
-  * **cursor included in both web and console** ... you gonna realize how much "[THE CURSOR](http://www.3site.eu/cursor/)" is important, specially to understand if your test is **stuck** or simply "*waiting for*" ... cursor is working in both Unix and OSX consoles (unfortunately PhantomJS does not support the cursor)
+  * **cursor included in both web and console** ... you gonna realize how much "[THE CURSOR](http://www.3site.eu/cursor/)" is important, specially to understand if your test is **stuck** or simply "*waiting for*" ... cursor is working in both Unix and OSX consoles (unfortunately PhantomJS does not support the cursor while jsc does not support timers at all)
   * **tiny**, even if it's not important in tests world, *wru* fits into about 2Kb (1.2Kb *minzpped*) which means not much to fix or change here, just a simple, reliable, and essential framework for your tests
   * **under your control**, since there is absolutely **no magic behind the *wru* scene**.
 You assert what you want, you async what you need, you describe what's needed, and you are *ready to go* in less than 5 minutes